Celtics Are Latest Team to Express Trade Interest in Kevin Durant

 Boston is not the first NBA suitor linked to Durant this summer.
 Since the 12-time NBA All-Star asked out of Brooklyn on June 30, there have been almost a dozen of legitimate trade packages put together for the Nets to mull over.

-The Brown-for-Durant swap being the latest -- and perhaps most enticing offer yet.
+The Brown-for-Durant swap is the latest -- and perhaps most enticing offer yet.
 Let's start in Boston and work our way around the league.

 1. Boston Celtics